niels-lubbes/orbital/README.md

 In the output `c0,s0,c1,s1` stands for cos(a), sin(a), cos(b) and sin(b)
 respectively, where a and b are angles between 0 and 2*pi.
-We constructed with [`dp8_clifford()`](https://github.com/niels-lubbes/orbital/blob/master/orbital/src/orbital/pov/pov_dp8_clifford.py) a Povray image of this surface,
+We constructed with [`dp8_clifford()`](https://github.com/niels-lubbes/orbital/blob/master/orbital/src/orbital/pov/pov_dp8_clifford.py) a Povray image of a stereographic projection of such a Clifford translational surface.

 ![output image](https://raw.githubusercontent.com/niels-lubbes/orbital/master/orbital/img/deg8-clifford.png?token=AX_Io87BPAT0KHA353fOlHnmAZ3QMmk6ks5a0dCMwA%3D%3D "Clifford translational surface")

 ### Example 4: Computing and rendering a hexagonal web of conics on a surface.

+In example 1 we constructed a celestial surface in the S^4.
-Creates povray image of a linear projection to 3-space of a smooth sextic del Pezzo surface in the projective 5-sphere.
+In this example we create an image of a linear projection to 3-space of such constructed surfaces.
-This surface contains 3 families of conics that form a hexagonal web.
+In this example we consider a smooth del Pezzo surface in S^5 that contains 3 families of conics.
+The conics form a hexagonal web.
 We render the families of conics by using Povray.

 ```python